ayan20985/ayan20985.github.io/index.md

 <div class="content-container-scrolling scroll-container">
   <div class="scroll-text">
     Latest updates: 3rd December, NEW PROJECT!
-Analog Task Manager, see ↯ Projects form me details.
+Analog Task Manager, see ↯ Projects for more details.
 10th November, more content added in password-protected section, use password to access!
 1st November, the password-protected section has been updated with 128-bit encryption.
 23rd Oct, Research section has a new-old project.
 23rd Oct, New blog posts coming soon™.
 18th Oct, Updated additional information section.
   </div>
 </div>